egilber2/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
     │   │
+    │   ├── funcs          <- Scripts to work with data.
+    │   │
     │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
     │   │   ├── predict_model.py